Arbeiter at the Gate

 Arbeiter At the Gate is a post-punk, experimental noise-rock album.
-It was the fifth album released by Jewish-American bi-polar outsider musician, Steve Lieberman on 18 October 2004.
+It was the fifth album released by Jewish-American outsider musician, Steve Lieberman on 18 October 2004.
 He was 46 years old when the CD was released.

 The album title is a play on a Biblical verse in Isaiah 29:21 ' (the wicked) lay a snare for the arbiter (judge) at the gate' (by changing to "arbeiter" it becomes Yiddish for "worker").